ed85/DisplayScreenshot/README.md

 Java Screenshot

 # Describe:
-I'm not the one who can find a new fire.
-Code below would you find probably somewhere else.
-Probably could be better described and coded, but...There is no restrictions to reuse this code.In this sense, feel free to make this code usable...
+I'm not the one who made a new fire finder.
+Code below you would probably find somewhere else.
+Probably could be better described and coded, but...
+There are no restrictions to reuse this code.
+With this in mind, feel free to make this code usable...

 Best Regards!
 @en85